DennisSchulmeister/ls-ui-component-benchmark/svelte4/README.md

   out of the box. e.g. for the progress bar where the CSS width property is bound to the current page.

-* DOM debuging is a bit harder in Svelte because the Svelte components cannot be seen in the browser`s DOM inspector.
+* DOM debugging is a bit harder in Svelte because the Svelte components cannot be seen in the browser`s DOM inspector.
 Only their rendered output is visible.

-* Svelte components can be wraped in web components.
+* Svelte components can be wrapped in web components.
 This could be in interesting option to provide custom elements to study book authors.
 There are some caveats though, that need to be investigated then.